Context-Dependent Affordance Computation in Vision-Language Models: Results

 Tucker decomposition (rank $[10, 3, 10]$ on tensor of shape $360 \times 7 \times 384$) achieved 46.6\% explained variance.
 Table~\ref{tab:tucker} and Figure~\ref{fig:tucker} present the context factor loadings, revealing interpretable latent structure.

-\textbf{Factor Interpretation}: \begin{itemize} \item \textbf{Dim$_1$ (General Salience)}: Loads positively on all primes ($\sim$0.4).
-Represents the $<10\%$ of visual signal robust to context---basic geometric features. \item \textbf{Dim$_2$ (Culinary Manifold)}: Dominated by Chef (0.95), orthogonal to all others.
+\textbf{Factor Interpretation}: \begin{itemize} \item \textbf{Dim$_1$ (General Salience)}: Loads uniformly positively on all primes ($\sim$0.4), identifying it as the shared, context-invariant common component.
+Its small per-column variance share (0.9\%) is a property of a uniform mean-like factor under this decomposition and should not be read as a claim that context-invariant structure is negligible; the semantic-level analysis (Section~\ref{sec:alternative-metrics}) finds a substantially larger invariant core ($\sim$40\%). \item \textbf{Dim$_2$ (Culinary Manifold)}: Dominated by Chef (0.95), orthogonal to all others.
 Cooking affordances form a distinct, isolated functional ontology. \item \textbf{Dim$_3$ (Access Axis)}: Strongly positive for Child (0.72, play/openness) and strongly negative for Mobility ($-0.60$, obstruction/closedness).
 This dimension captures an affordance gradient from spatial opportunity to spatial constraint. \end{itemize}

 The orthogonality of these factors demonstrates that context does not merely modulate a single affordance dimension but projects scenes onto qualitatively different functional manifolds.